solo-io/unik/docs/api.md

 lang      | The language/runtime the image should be built with.
 E.g. for a golang project, specify `go`.
-Languages supported depend on the unikernel base.        | yes force   | If set to true, the image creation is inforced | no no_cleanup   | If set to true, the files send to the server will not be removed after the image is created | no mounts   | A comma separeted list of mountpoint where on runtime a volume is expected to be mounted | no args   | A list of arguments to be passed to the application at runtime  | no
+Languages supported depend on the unikernel base.        | yes force   | If set to true, the image creation is inforced | no no_cleanup   | If set to true, the files send to the server will not be removed after the image is created | no mounts   | A comma separated list of mountpoint where on runtime a volume is expected to be mounted | no args   | A list of arguments to be passed to the application at runtime  | no

 Returns a JSON object, describing the newly created image.